Waxes

 Waxes associated with skin

 The alcohol components of sebaceous wax esters are C24 to C27 iso- and anteiso-methyl-branched, while the fatty acids are mainly C12 to C29 saturated and monounsaturated with a relatively high proportion being branched chain, although the last tend to be trace components only in other organs.
-Very-long-chain ω‑hydroxy acids are also present, and in some the hydroxyl group is esterified with a conventional fatty acid.
-The biosynthesis of long-chain and very-long-chain fatty acids by elongases is discussed in our web page dealing with saturated fatty acids.
+Very-long-chain ω‑hydroxy acids are also present, and in some the hydroxyl group is esterified with a conventional fatty acid, but the biosynthesis of long-chain and very-long-chain fatty acids by elongases is discussed in our web page dealing with saturated fatty acids.
 Fatty alcohols are synthesised from the corresponding acids by the action of fatty acyl-CoA reductases with NADPH as the reductant, apparently without formation of an aldehyde as an intermediate.
-Finally, fatty acids and alcohols are coupled by multifunctional wax synthases (acyl-CoA wax alcohol acyltransferases), designated AWAT1 and AWAT2, although an enzyme involved in triacylglycerol biosynthesis, i.e., an acyl CoA:diacylglycerol acyltransferase (DGAT1), is used to synthesise wax and retinol esters in some tissues.
+Finally, fatty acids and alcohols are coupled by multifunctional wax synthases (acyl-CoA wax alcohol acyltransferases), designated AWAT1 and AWAT2, although a key enzyme for triacylglycerol biosynthesis, i.e., an acyl CoA:diacylglycerol acyltransferase (DGAT1), is used to synthesise wax and retinol esters in some tissues.

 Skin contains a wide range of distinctive but more polar lipids based on the ceramide backbone.
 They have been most studied in the skin of the pig and human, where a range of unusual ceramides have been identified, some of which contain linoleic acid (a) esterified to a hydroxy acid (b) that is in turn linked to a long-chain base (c), and several molecular forms of glucosylceramide, based on similar structures, have been characterized.